 If high recall is a priority, you’re best bet are smartnumbers/phone words.
 These are held as the best available phone numbers for business.
 These are 13, 1800, or 1300 phone words.
 These numbers spell out the product you’re offering, or your business name when dialed on an alpha-numeric keypad.

-To start your smart number search, create an account at the ACMA website and use their search tool.
+To start your smart number search, you can use the Alltel Smartnumber Tool.
 The cost of each number varies based on its memorability, with prices starting at $250.
 Pay for the number online and that’s it!
-Call your carrier to get it up and running.
+Call our solutions specialists and we’ll to get it up and running in no time.

 What if your first choice is unavailable?

 This is where you need to get creative.
 If you were aiming for an 1800 number, try getting it as a 1300 number instead.
 If that’s taken as well, you can try putting words with numbers like 1300 SHOES4U.
 You can also go for a pattern instead.
 Repetitive numbers or those that come in a sequence also qualify as smartnumbers since they are very easy to take note of.

 While 1300, 1800 and 13 numbers are the most common choices, there are other options for businesses with more particular needs.
 Some companies still turn to landlines and mobile numbers, among other types of business phone numbers.